jamesjsong/jamesjsong.github.io/_posts/2023-10-27-Meetup-with-an-Old-Friend.markdown

 “Why torture yourself on Allen when you can keep re-hiking Algonquin?” he figured.

-To counter accusations he was not a serious hiker, he would state that, while not having hiked all 46 high peaks, he *had* hiked high peaks on at least 46 separate occasions.
+To counter accusations he was not a serious hiker, he would state that, while not having hiked all 46 high peaks, he <i>had</i> hiked high peaks on at least 46 separate occasions.
 In fact, he had completed over 100 such summits.

 I would like to think that an abstracted, nonverbal “essence” of this argument was stored in my brain only to be repurposed (years later) when speaking with Zach. <a href="#ref3">↩</a></p>

 <p id="note4">4.
 This is that sharp corner where the pavement turns to brick and you have to look out for bikers.
 A stone’s throw from our freshman dorm Stoughton, depending on your athleticism.
 42°22'32.91"N, 71° 7'4.07"W for the Google Earth enjoyers. <a href="#ref4">↩</a></p>

 <p id="note5">5.
-To be fair, I do have a rough idea of *what* happens by the end of the book, having read the summary on Wikipedia.
-But that’s a far cry from seeing firsthand *how* it happens. <a href="#ref5">↩</a></p>
+To be fair, I do have a rough idea of <i>what</i> happens by the end of the book, having read the summary on Wikipedia.
+But that’s a far cry from seeing firsthand <i>how</i> it happens. <a href="#ref5">↩</a></p>

 <p id="note6">6.
 Or at least the version of Smerdyakov who appears in that one scene with Ivan in the kitchen. <a href="#ref6">↩</a></p>